DamnUi/PyStats/README.md

 # PyStats

-Project in beta
+Project in semi-beta

 Things to do currently:
-Add a dashboard to view all info in
+Add a dashboard to view all info in - semidone
-Possible to make the dashboard in flask?